asift91/Manual_Migration/option1.md

     ![storage_account](images/storage-account.png)
 - **Database Template:**
     - This Database template will creates an Azure Database for MySQL server.
 [Click-here](https://docs.microsoft.com/en-in/azure/mysql/)
     - Azure Database for MySQL is easy to set up, manage and scale.
-It automates the management and maintenance of your infrastructure and database server,including routine updates,backups and security.
+It automates the management and maintenance of your infrastructure and database server, including routine updates, backups and security.
 Build with the latest community edition of MySQL, including versions 5.6, 5.7 and 8.0
     - To access the database server created navigate to the resource group provided while deployment and go to Azure Database for MySQL server
     - The database server will have a server name, server admin login name, MySQL version, and Performance Configuration
     - Ways to connect to database server
         - Use MySQL client or tools such as MySQL Workbench.
         - For workbench give the connection name, hostname (server name), username (server admin login name)
     ![mysqlworkbench](images/mysql-workbench.png)
         - After giving the details test connection.
-If the connection is successful it will prompt for password .Provide the password to get connected.
+If the connection is successful it will prompt for password.
+Provide the password to get connected.

 - **Virtual Machine Template:** This template will create a  Virtual Machine
     -   To generate SSH keys, [click here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed).